MrDanielHarka/note-app/docs/project/documentation.md

             }
 ```

-**Datagridview cell click**
+**DataGridView cell click**

-I always filter to the button text which is located on the same line as the note title.
-That is how the code decide which sql command to use.
+It is always filtered to the button text which is located on the same line as the note title.
+That is how the application decides which SQL command to use.

 ```c#
  int row = dataGridView1.CurrentCell.RowIndex;